leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: myopia-treatment_general-cornearefractive_163
 - What is atropine eyedrop?
+- How long has atropine eyedrops been around
+- Is atropine still under research
 - How does atropine eyedrop work?
 - What is the mechanism of atropine?
 - What are the uses of atropine in the eye?